A Book Cover Story: The Design Process of Mastering Modern Calligraphy

 It really showed me just how varied the interpretation of a single image can be, and how important it is to consider these perspectives when marketing my work.
 There was never a question from any of us that the book’s target audience were people who want to learn more modern calligraphy styles, master principles of hand lettering, and take their designs to the next level.
 The question was which single image could best convey all these things.

-As you can see, many of them are very similar, but even the smallest layout choices were scrutinized – by myself as much as by my publisher.
+You can see that many of my cover drafts are very similar, but even the smallest layout choices were scrutinized—by me as much as by my publisher.
 (You can also see that More Modern Calligraphy is another title we explored right up until the end.)
 Should the title be left-justified or centered?
 The same font as Modern Calligraphy’s title, or a fresh, new one?
 Should we use a variety of photos or just one?
-And should it depict multiple lettering styles or would that be too busy?
+Should it depict multiple lettering styles or would that be too busy?
 Does lots of negative space or full-bleed have maximum impact?
 Would a starburst or bookmark icon with more details about what’s inside distract or attract?
 How much orange is too much orange?

 Ultimately, all the time spent agonizing over the details was 100% worth it.
 I love the cover we came up with.
-It was a true team effort, and I can safely say that had I gone with my first instinct – with no outside input – it would not be as successful as it turned out to be.
+It was a true team effort, and I can safely say that had I gone with my first instinct, with no outside input, it would not be as successful.